stefaneidelloth/treezjs/doc/components/imageComboBox/imageComboBox.md

 # ImageComboBox

 The ImageComboBox component is used to select an image from a list of predefiend images.
+It serves as a parent class for specific image combo box implementations (e.g. [ErrorBarStyle](../errorBarStyle/errorBarStyle.md)).

 ![](../../images/treez_image_combo_box.png)

+Please note that the corresponding image files have to be located in the same folder as the class file.
+Therefore, it does not make much sense to use the ImageComboBox directly.
+If you want to create a custom image combo box, you should create a new class in an extra folder and include some corresponding image files.

 ## Source code